Easy Tarte Tatin

 • Dark brown sugar – dark brown sugar has a rich, complex caramel taste that makes tarte tatin truly sing!

-• Butter – butter is a traditional ingredient in tarte tatin.
+• Butter – butter is a traditional ingredient in tarte Tatin.
 There’s really no substitute!
 Butter heated with brown sugar creates a delicious caramel-like sauce that the apples bake in.

 • Vanilla extract – I love vanilla!
 It flavors the whole tarte and accentuates the flavor of the apples.